Go Back

 Prepare the Dough

-• Grease a 1.5 quart loaf pan with butter or olive oil.
+• Generously grease a 1.5 quart loaf pan with olive oil or Crisco.

 • In a large mixing bowl, whisk together the remaining dark rye flour, all purpose flour, salt, instant yeast, cocoa powder, brown sugar, and seeds.